| | | | | |

 Instructions

-- Make the egg batter: Combine the eggs, milk, vanilla, and salt in a medium bowl and whisk until smooth and well blended.
+• Combine the eggs, milk, vanilla, cinnamon, and salt in a medium bowl and whisk until smooth and well blended.
 Pour it over the bread.
 Cover the baking dish with foil and refrigerate it overnight, or at least 4 hours.

-- Bake: About 45 minutes before you plan to serve, take the dish out of the fridge and preheat the oven to 350 F. Bake for 35 to 40 minutes or until golden brown and bubbling around the edges.
+• About 45 minutes before you plan to serve, take the dish out of the fridge and preheat the oven to 350°F. Bake for 35 to 40 minutes or until golden brown and bubbling around the edges.

-- Serve: Run a knife or spatula around the edge of the baking dish and flip the hot French toast bake onto a baking pan.
-Cut into 8 portions and serve warm with a dessert sauce or maple syrup.
+• Run a knife or spatula around the edge of the baking dish and flip the hot French toast bake onto a baking pan.
+Cut into 8 portions and serve warm with maple syrup or your favorite topping.

 Nutrition